 Tips to Acclimate to the Altitude:

 - The air is really dry, which can dehydrate your body if you’re not drinking enough water.
-Make sure to drink more water than you normally would.
+Make sure to drink more water than you normally would, and always have chap-stick handy.

 - Make sure to get enough sleep if the altitude makes you feel drowsy.